Railroad-Team/RailroadOld/README.md

 To report a bug go [here](https://github.com/Railroad-Team/Railroad/issues).
 Use the bug report form and fill it out.

-### How do I help?
+### How do I contribute?

-The first thing that is recomeneded is to join the discord server, you can talk with others who contribute to railroad about contributing yourself.
-Then (of course) make your own fork and look at what needs to be done, Then just make a pull request, someone will review it.
-And thats all to contributing to Railroad.
+1. **(RECOMENDED)** Join the Discord server, which allows you to talk and discuss with other contributors.
+2. Fork the repository and make your changes.
+3. Make a pull request to this repository.

 ## License